mostafa-ti/Bioinformatics/README.md

 ## Start the installation:
 1. Run XAMPP.
-2. copy LOVD installation folder to the desired folder provided by the server.
+2. Copy LOVD installation folder to the desired folder provided by the server.
 The address format in macOS is: http://[localhost]/LOVDv.3.0/ for example: http://192.168.64.2/dashboard/LOVDv.3.0